kamangir/giza/README.md

 These commands generally perform AI and related operations on multiple physical and virtual Linux machines, including docker containers.

-## How
+## What does giza achieve?

-1. To reduce the cognitive burden of the user and increase their efficiency.
+1. reduction of the cognitive burden of the user and increase of their efficiency.
-1. To reduce the risk of user-induced errors.
+1. reduction in the risk of user-induced errors.
-1. To establish a document-as-you-go framework on [the procedure](./chapters/script.md) and the [results](./chapters/objects.md).
+1. establishment of a document-as-you-go framework on [the procedure](./chapters/script.md) and the [results](./chapters/objects.md).

-## Steps
+## How do I use giza?

 1. Understand [the concepts](./chapters/concepts.md).
 1. Build [the core](./chapters/core.md).